-Part of the flagship campus of the University of Illinois at Urbana-Champaign, one of the world’s premier research institutions, the College of Veterinary Medicine is home to three academic departments, a full-service teaching hospital, the state’s veterinary diagnostic laboratory, and clinical, diagnostic, and research services in Chicago.
+Part of the flagship campus of the University of Illinois Urbana-Champaign, one of the world’s premier research institutions, the College of Veterinary Medicine is home to three academic departments, a full-service teaching hospital, the state’s veterinary diagnostic laboratory, and clinical, diagnostic, and research services in Chicago.

 From the first veterinary course offered in 1870, just a few years after the university’s founding, to our first-of-its-kind online educational program, the college delivers on the land-grant mission: enhancing lives in Illinois, across the nation, and around the world through leadership in learning, engagement, and innovation.

 Areas of Excellence